Richard Harty

 - Men in Early Childhood Education Workshop.
 Invited panel member.
 Early Childhood Council / Ministry of Education, Christchurch NZ March 2007

 - Men in ECE the costs of men being absent, and the benefits of having them there.
-Member of panel for open forum discussion.
+Member of the panel for open forum discussion.
 Early Childhood Council Annual Conference, Christchurch NZ March 2007

 - What we want to see happening to encourage and involve more men.
-Chair of plenary session of the inaugural Men in Early Child Care and Teaching Summit, Christchurch, New Zealand, March 2007
+Chair of the plenary session of the inaugural Men in Early Child Care and Teaching Summit, Christchurch, New Zealand, March 2007

 - The Men as Role Models Argument: A Case for Researching Children's Views.
 Presentation to the 10th NZ Early Childhood Research Conference, Porirua New Zealand, December 2006